-These dyes do not come from plants or minerals.
-The FDA refers to them as “coal-tar dyes.”
-It is because originally coloring materials were by-products of the coal industry.
+Further, these dyes do not come from plants or minerals.
+According to the FDA, they are called “coal-tar dyes,” because originally coloring materials were by-products of the coal industry.
 Now, as the FDA states, they come from petroleum.

-Thus, we cannot consider Tints of Nature hair color dyeing ingredients naturally derived – unless we count petroleum as natural, of course.
-By the way, “naturally derived” is not a legally defined and regulated term.
-It is simply a marketing term.
+Hence, we cannot consider the Tints of Nature permanent hair color dyeing ingredients naturally derived – unless we count petroleum as natural, of course.
+As a matter of fact, there is no legal definition of the phrase “naturally derived.”
+Thus, it is simply a marketing term.

 Hair dyes and allergic reactions

-The FDA also warns consumers that “some coal-tar hair dyes can cause allergic reactions or sensitization that may result in skin irritation and hair loss.
+To continue, the FDA warns consumers that “some coal-tar hair dyes can cause allergic reactions or sensitization that may result in skin irritation and hair loss.
 People can develop sensitivities with repeated exposure.” (source)

-In other words, sensitization means that if you use Tints of Nature hair color today and you are fine, that does not protect you from developing an allergic reaction the next time you use it.
+To clarify, sensitization means developing an allergic reaction to a product over time and with repeated use.
+For example, if you are fine after using a Tints of Nature hair color today, this does not mean you will never have an allergic reaction to it.
+In fact, if you use a sensitizer, you are more likely to have an allergic reaction each time you use the product.
 That’s why the FDA advises that people who dye their hair perform a patch test before every application.

-A patch test is where you test a small patch of hair with the hair color to see if there are any adverse reactions.
+A patch test is when you test a small patch of hair to see if there are any adverse reactions.
 It’s important to do this each time you use a hair dye, even if you have used the hair dye before.
-Do so, just in case you have become sensitized through the prior applications.
+Be sure to do so, just in case you have become sensitized through the prior applications.

-Sensitizers in the Tints of Nature 3N Natural Dark Brown Permanent Hair Dye
+Sensitizers in the Tints of Nature hair dye

-There are six hair dyes in the Tints of Nature hair color.
-Do any of them cause sensitization?
+Do any of the six hair dyes in the Tints of Nature hair color cause sensitization?

-How does it make you feel?
-In the light of this, Tints of Nature’s claims that their Tints of Nature hair color consists of “95% naturally derived ingredients”, and that it is “free from ammonia, parabens, resorcinol, cocamide DEA and propylene glycol” do not seem to be very appealing, do they?
+How does this make you feel?
+Are the Tints of Nature’s claims about “95% naturally derived ingredients” and being “free from ammonia, parabens, resorcinol, cocamide DEA and propylene glycol” as equally appealing to you?

 Small amounts of hair dyes matter

-You may think that since Tints of Nature claims that 95% of their hair color product ingredients are naturally derived, they must have used hair coloring chemicals in tiny amounts.
-Thus, they are not a big deal.
+You may think that Tints of Nature used hair coloring chemicals in tiny amounts, and so they are nothing to worry about.

-However, if you look at the patch testing done by the SCCS, the amount of dyes used in the patch tests is very small.
+However, the amount of dye used in the SCCS patch tests was very small, too.
 For example, p-Phenylenediamine (PPD) was tested at 0.06%.
-Another extreme sensitizer in the Tints of Nature hair color N-Phenyl-p-Phenylenediamine Sulfate was tested at 0.02%.
+Another extreme sensitizer in the Tints of Nature hair color, N-Phenyl-p-Phenylenediamine Sulfate, was tested at 0.02%.

 Consequently, small amounts do matter.
 Even if all the hair dyes that the product contains amounted to less than 1%, there would still be a risk of sensitization, allergic reaction, and hair loss.

-In my Permanent Hair Color Rating List e-book, I have rated 20 hair color brands based on the risk of sensitization and other health risks.
-So, if you want to know how Tints of Nature compares with other permanent hair colors, check it out.
+Hence, in my Permanent Hair Color Rating List e-book, I rate hair color brands based on the risk of sensitization and other health risks.
+So, if you want to know my opinions as to how Tints of Nature hair dye compares to other permanent hair colors, check it out.

-Is the fact that Tints of Nature hair color claims to be free of ammonia a great thing?
+Is the fact that Tints of Nature hair color is free of ammonia a great thing?

-You may have noticed that a lot of hair color companies boast that their hair colors are free of ammonia.
-Ammonia has a strong odor, and when a hair color does not have the odor, it makes us think that it must be good for us, or at least better than ammonia.
-Unfortunately, it is not that simple.
+Naturally, you have noticed many hair color companies boast that their hair colors are free of ammonia.
+Because ammonia has a strong odor, we tend to think that a hair color without the odor is good for us, or at least better than the one with ammonia.
+However, it is not that simple.

-Substitute for ammonia in the Tints of Nature hair color
+Substitute for ammonia in the Tints of Nature hair dye

 When a manufacturer claims that their product is “free” of something, I always encourage my blog readers and clients to investigate what they use instead.

-All permanent hair colors work the same way.
-They open the outer layer of the hair so that hair dyes can penetrate the hair.
-And it is ammonia or its substitute, ethanolamine, that do that job.
+In essence, all permanent hair colors work the same way.
+That is to say, they open the outer layer of the hair so that hair dyes can penetrate the hair.
+And the chemicals that do this job are ammonia or its substitute, ethanolamine.

 So, if ammonia is not in the hair color list of ingredients, ethanolamine must be there instead.
 Unfortunately, ethanolamine is not any better.
 In fact, studies have shown that it is more harmful.
 You can learn about how it is more harmful in my ammonia-free hair color brands post.